 In this Service Configuration, all Components shall be carried exclusively over broadcast (ROUTE); i.e., no Components are delivered over broadband (HTTPS).
 This Service Configuration is signaled by SLT.Service@configuration="Broadcast".
-If @configuration is not present, and MPD.BaseURL is not present, then it is expected that the Receiver will assume the Service Configuration to be "Broadcast".
+If @configuration is not present, the value is (by default) "Broadcast".